jkwiu/PMC/README.md

 This is Blockchain Project made by Hyperledger fabric.
 Made by Jungkyu Choi.

-I made PMC for patients and docotrs to share information of Patient Medical Chart.
+I made PMC for patients and doctors to share information of Patient Medical Chart.

 Then, they know each other about their patient medical prescriptions.